tier4/caret_doc/docs/design/software_architecture/caret_analyze.md

 Irecords <.. infra : use
 ```

-Architecture object provides APIs to search node paths and define node latency as mentioned in [tutorial/architecture file section](../tutorials/configuration).
+Architecture object provides APIs to search node paths and define node latency as mentioned in [configuration chapter](../../configuration/index.md).
 The architecture object is reusable after it is saved as a YAML-based file called "architecture file".

 Runtime Data object provides APIs to retrieve `pandas.DataFrame`-based objects including callback latency or communication.
 Users can analyze temporal aspects of their applications, with visualization, as they expect.
 APIs for visualization are also served by CARET_analyze which plays the main role to analyze trace data.